alexliesenfeld/composer/README.md

 When the build finishes, you can find an installer file named `Composer-<version>.exe` inside the `out` directory.
 Execute this file to install Composer.
 You can ignore the warnings raised during the build for now.

+*Note that only Windows and Visual Studio are supported at this moment*.
+However, macOS and Xcode support will follow soon (see feature roadmap below).

 ## Getting Started

 ### Creating a new Composer project